-Inverness Castle – This magnificent castle overlooks the River Ness.
+Inverness Castle – The castle overlooks the River Ness.
 It is a red sand stone structure and was built in 1836 by architect William Burn on the site of an 11th century defensive structure.
-Today, the castle houses Inverness Sheriff Court and is not open to the public; however you can walk around the grounds and admire the statue of Flora MacDonald.
+The castle is currently the Sheriff Court but a Castle Viewpoint is open to the public (entry fee applies).
+You can also walk around the grounds and admire the statue of Flora MacDonald.

-St Andrew's Cathedral - On the opposite bank of the river is Saint Andrew's Cathedral (minus its spires as the funds ran out before they could be completed).
+Inverness St. Andrew's Cathedral - On the opposite bank of the river is Inverness Cathedral (minus its spires as the funds ran out before they could be completed).
+The 19th century cathedral is the work of local architect Alexander Ross.
 The font is a copy of Thorwalden's font in Copenhagen Cathedral.
 Look out for the Russian gold icons.
-The teashop in the old schoolhouse is open Monday to Saturday 10.30am to 3.30pm in the summer months.
+A café & shop are also onsite.

 Ness Islands - Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
 Cross the river on the little bridges and you can visit Bught Park.
-Close by you will find the Floral Hall where you will discover a superb array of subtropical plants, a cascading waterfall and a pool full of friendly Koi Carp.
+Close by you will find the Floral Hall where you will discover a superb array of subtropical plants and a lovely coffe shop.
 If you plan to visit Ness Islands in the peak season from July to October, you can watch anglers casting long lines to leaping Atlantic salmon.
-Buy a daily ticket and try it for yourself.

-Culloden Battlefield - The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
+Culloden Battlefield - National Trust for Scotland.
+The Battle of Culloden which took place on the 16 April 1746 was the final clash between the French-supported Jacobites and the Hanoverian British Government.
 It was the last battle ever to be fought on British soil.
 Nowadays you can visit the battlefield itself along with its exciting new visitor centre and interactive exhibition.
 Regular buses leave from Inverness Bus Station daily or alternatively you can take your own transport.
 Open daily, all year.
-Adult admission price approx £10.

 Inverness Leisure – Offering a wide range of sports and leisure facilities including a 25 metre competition pool and a leisure pool for all members of the family.
 Inverness Leisure is located in Bught Park, close to the River Ness and the Caledonian Canal.
 Open daily.

-Torvean Golf Club – Located on the outskirts of Inverness on the A82, Torvean Golf Club is an 18-hole parkland style golf course.
+Kings Golf Club – Located on the outskirts of Inverness on the A82, Kings Golf Club is an 18 Hole championship Golf Course with a driving range and practice area.
 The club is open to the general public and the informal nature of the club appeals not only to the serious golfer but also to those wishing to try golf for the first time!

 Inverness Museum & Art Gallery - Located in the same building as the Tourist Information Centre; the entrance is at the back of this building and can be accessed from Castle Wynd.
-The museum and Art Gallery explores Scottish history, is free of charge and also has a coffee shop.
+The museum and Art Gallery explores Scottish history.
+There is also a café.

 Eden Court Theatre – Located near Bught Park, this fantastic theatre, cinema and arts venue has recently undergone a complete refurbishment and major extension.
 The theatre hosts large array of performances and screenings daily.
 There is also a restaurant, cafe and licensed bar located within the theatre.